Hunter Valley Project

 The use of gravity is not new but has been mainly used in the past for generating hydro power as water is pumped up to elevated heights and the downward gravitational flow turns large turbines to generate power.
 Companies around the world are looking to use abandoned mine shafts and heavy weights to achieve the same gravitational energy.
 The Scottish energy company Gravitricity is using old mine shafts and believe that 24 weights weighting a combined 12,000 tonnes when dropped down the mine shafts will generate enough energy to supply 63,000 homes.
 The process could be activated on demand and used at the time required.
 The Swiss-based Energy Vault is another company using a similar technique.
 They are using blocks weighing up to 35 ton and large towers to generate gravity power.

 The Australian company Green Gravity is another player in the Gravity Power business.
 They have identified 175 areas of interest, including the Hunter Valley, to use their technique.
 Gravity Power is claimed to be half the price of lithium-ion batteries and can be used on demand to fill the void caused by intermittent solar supply.
-The diagram below from their website illustrates the simple process.

 The Hunter Valley is totally suitable for the proposed Proof of Concept because of its’ links to the current power generation industry, numerous space science and research institutions, adaptable workforce, suitable terrain and existence of abundant disused mines for potential Gravity Power.